developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 ## Codabar
 * Length1 - Use to set decode lengths.
 * Length2 - Use to set decode lengths.
-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.
 * CLSI Editing - Enable this parameter to strip the start and stop characters and insert a space after the first, fifth, and tenth characters of a 14-character Codabar symbol.
 Enable this feature if the host system requires this data format.
 * NOTIS Editing - Enable this parameter to strip the start and stop characters from a decoded Codabar symbol.
 Enable this feature if the host system requires this data format.